Michael Busch (baseball): Professional career

+Los Angeles Dodgers

 Considered one of the top prospects for the 2019 Major League Baseball draft, Busch was selected by the Los Angeles Dodgers with the 31st overall pick.
 He signed with the Dodgers on July 5 for a $2.31 million bonus.
-He appeared in ten games in the Dodgers farm system in 2019, split between the Arizona League Dodgers and Great Lakes Loons, and had three hits in 24 at-bats.
-Busch played for the Glendale Desert Dogs of the Arizona Fall League following the season.
-He did not play a minor league game in 2020 since the season was cancelled due to the COVID-19 pandemic.
+He appeared in ten games in the Dodgers farm system in 2019, split between the Arizona League Dodgers and Great Lakes Loons, and had three hits in 24 at-bats, batting .125/.371/.125.

+Busch played for the Glendale Desert Dogs of the Arizona Fall League following the season and had 13 at bats.
+He did not play a minor league game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 For the 2021 season, he was assigned to the Tulsa Drillers.
 In June, Busch was selected to play in the All-Star Futures Game at Coors Field.
-Busch appeared in 107 games for the Drillers, hitting .267 with twenty home runs and 67 RBIs.
+Busch appeared in 107 games for the Drillers, hitting .267 with twenty home runs and 67 RBIs, while primarily playing second base.
 He was selected as a post-season Double-A Central All-Star.
 He returned to Tulsa to begin the 2022 season.
-After batting .306 with 11 home runs and 29 RBIs over 31, games he was promoted to the Oklahoma City Dodgers, where he hit .266 in 111 games with 21 homers and 79 RBIs.
+After batting .306 with 11 home runs and 29 RBIs over 31 games he was promoted to the Oklahoma City Dodgers, where he hit .266 in 111 games with 21 homers and 79 RBIs; he primarily played second base for the two teams.

-After the season, the Dodgers added Busch to the 40-man roster.
-Busch was optioned to Triple-A Oklahoma City to begin the 2023 season.
+On November 15, 2022, the Dodgers added Busch to the 40-man roster to protect him from the Rule 5 draft.
+He was optioned to Oklahoma City to begin the 2023 season.
+He was called up to the majors for the first time on April 25 and made his debut as the designated hitter against the Pittsburgh Pirates.
+He was selected as the organizations Minor League Player of the Year after he hit .323 with 27 home runs and 90 RBI in 98 games for Oklahoma City, helping them win the Pacific Coast League (PCL) championship.
+In 2023 in Triple A he played primarily third base (61 games) and second base (26 games).
+He was honored after the season as the MVP and Top Prospect of the PCL.

+In 2023 Busch played in 27 games in the majors, and hit .167/.247/.292 with two home runs and seven RBIs, with 27 strikeouts in 72 at bats.
+He played 13 games at third base, four at first base, one at second base, and eight at designated hitter.
+His first major league hit was a single off of Johan Oviedo of the Pirates, and his first MLB home run was off Gavin Williams of the Cleveland Guardians on August 24.